-The governance agreements to be entered into among NRG, the Company, GIP and its affiliates in connection with the NRG Transaction provide GIP the ability to designate a majority of Yield, Inc.'s Board to the Company's Corporate Governance, Conflicts and Nominating Committee for nomination for election by Yield, Inc.'s stockholders and also require that the Company and GIP use their commercially reasonable efforts to submit to Yield, Inc.'s Stockholders at Yield, Inc.'s 2019 Annual Meeting of Stockholders a charter amendment to classify Yield, Inc.'s Board into two classes (with the independent directors and directors designated by GIP allocated across the two classes).
-Due to such agreements and GIP's approximate 55.1% combined voting power in Yield, Inc. following the completion of the NRG Transaction, the ability of other holders of Yield, Inc.'s Class A and Class C common stock to exercise control over the corporate governance of the Company will be limited.
-In addition, due to its approximate 55.1% combined voting power in the Company following the completion of the NRG Transaction, GIP and its affiliates will have a substantial influence on Yield, Inc.'s affairs and its voting power will constitute a large percentage of any quorum of Yield, Inc.'s stockholders, voting on any matter requiring the approval of Yield, Inc.'s stockholders, including the classification of Yield, Inc.'s Glass A and Class C common stock and there is no assurance that GIP will exercise its control over the Company in a manner that is consistent with the Company's interests or those of the holders of Yield, Inc.'s Class A and Class C common stock.
+The governance agreements to be entered into among NRG, the Company, GIP and its affiliates in connection with the NRG Transaction provide GIP the ability to designate a majority of Yield, Inc.'s Board to the Company's Corporate Governance, Conflicts and Nominating Committee for nomination for election by Yield, Inc.'s stockholders and also require that the Company and GIP use their commercially reasonable efforts to submit to Yield, Inc.'s stockholders at Yield, Inc.'s 2019 Annual Meeting of Stockholders a charter amendment to classify Yield, Inc.'s Board into two classes (with the independent directors and directors and directors and GIP's approximate 55.1% combined voting power in Yield, Inc.'s Class A and Class C common stock to exercise control over the corporate governance of the Company will be limited.
+In addition, due to its approximate 55.1% combined voting power in the Company following the completion of the NRG Transaction, GIP and its affiliates will have a substantial influence on Yield, Inc.'s affairs and its voting power will constitute a large percentage of any quorum of Yield, Inc.'s stockholders voting on any matter requiring the approval of Yield, Inc.'s stockholders, including the classification of Yield, Inc.'s Board of Directors.
+GIP may hold certain interests that are different from those of the Company or other holders of Yield, Inc.'s Class A and Class C common stock and there is no assurance that GIP will exercise its control over the Company in a manner that is consistent with the Company's interests or those of the holders of Yield, Inc.'s Class A and Class C common stock.